HUNGARYYY/ipdsh/README.md

 ## ipdsh
 Quickly drop an offensive ip address using iptables.
+An alternative to using autokey for the many iptables flags.
 ## Example

    >$ sh ipdrop.sh